CellDynamics/QuimP/Doxygen_doc/SnakePlugin.md

 whereas the `segSnakes` contains pure *snakes* after segmentation.
 The `segSnakes` are snapshots of `liveSnake` taken during segmentation process for all frames.
 This array is necessary for restoring initial state when all plugins are deselected.
+Start and End frame fields are filled on Snake creation in handler.
+If segmentation is Successful the Snake is created from current frame to last one in stack.
+Therefore Snake exist between \c startFrame and \c endFrame.

+ But if the Snake is deleted (uk.ac.warwick.wsbc.QuimP.SnakeHandler.deleteStoreAt(int)) the fields \c startFrame and \c endFrame are not updated (user can delete middle Snake  breaking continuity).
+This is why uk.ac.warwick.wsbc.QuimP.SnakeHandler.isStoredAt(int) should be used to verify if there is valid Snake object on frame.

 > The `liveSnake` is **not modified** by plugins